microbus-io/fabric/docs/tech/envars.md

 Applications created with `application.NewTesting` set a random plane to eliminate the chance of collision when tests are executed in parallel in the same NATS cluster, e.g. using `go test ./... -p=8`.

 This is an advanced feature and in most cases there is no need to customize the plane of communications.

+## Locality

+A geographic locality, when provided, is used by `Microbus` to optimize routing of unicast communications.
+A microservice making a unicast request will prioritize microservices that most resemble its own locality.
+For example, if the upstream microservice is located in `az1.dc2.west.us` and the downstream microservice is located in both `az2.dc2.west.us` and `az1.dc1.east.us`, the request will be directed to the former because they share the longer common suffix `dc2.west.us`.

+Locality-aware routing requires that both upstream and downstream microservices designate a locality by means of the `MICROBUS_LOCALITY` environment variable.
+The pattern is similar to that of a standard hostname, with the most specific location first.

 ## Logging